Tom1507/Assets-Managment-System-OOP/END SEM PRESENTATION.md

 - **Classes**: `Asset`, `Employee`, `Admin`, `SystemManager`
 - **Vectors**: To manage lists of employees and assets in memory
-- **File I/O**:
-  - Persistent storage via `.txt` files.
 - Load and save logic built into constructors/destructors or specific I/O methods.
 ---

 ## 📦 Project Structure & Modeling